Staff

 Founder, Dance Arts

 Ms. Chase began her early training under the renowned Russian ballerina Hela Slavinska in Red Bank, N.J.
 At age thirteen she joined the Ballet Guild of Jacksonville, Florida directed by former ballerina of New York City Ballet, Betty Hyatt Ogilvie She has trained with the most prominent teachers in the dance world: George Balanchine, Felia Doubrovska, Pierre Vladimiroff, Anatole Oboukoff, Robert Joffrey, Igor Swetzoff and Matt Maddox.
 It was in Atlanta, Georgia that Mr. George Balanchine, world renowned director/choreographer of New York City Ballet, awarded her a full dance scholarship to attend the School of American Ballet in New York City.
 DANCEMAGAZINE highlighted Ms. Chase in their article on Regional Ballet Festivals after viewing one of her performances.
 While living in Rome, Georgia she and Anneliese Mathews formed the Rome Dance Academy.
 She continued her school in Rome after moving to Cartersville, Georgia and establishing the Cartersville Dance Academy.
 In 1970 she moved to Valdosta, Georgia with her two children and husband.
 In 1971, she opened the Valdosta Dance Academy teaching all levels of ballet along with tap and jazz.
 Through her efforts, Valdosta audiences saw their first performance of The Nutcracker in 1972.
 This began an eagerly received annual tradition.
 When Ms. Chase moved her studio in August 1989 to its present location at 1760 W. Gordon Street in Remerton/Valdosta, she changed the name to Dance Arts.
 Linda’s Dance Arts students have auditioned and have been accepted to such well known professional schools as the Joffrey School of Ballet, NY and San Antonio, TX, North Carolina School of the Arts, Boston Ballet School, Dance Aspen Colorado, Princeton University, South Carolina Dance Institute, The School of American Ballet, Virginia School of Arts, the Rock School of the Pennsylvania Ballet, Nutmeg Conservatory for the Arts, Pacific Northwest Ballet and students as dance majors and minors at the University of Georgia, Jacksonville University, University of Utah, Belhaven College, Florida State University and The University of Tennessee.
-Former students that have danced professionally are: Jessica Roan principal dancer with Charleston Ballet Theatre, Anne Harshbarger with The Houston Ballet and a principal dancer with Atlanta Ballet, John Michael Schert with American Ballet Theater, Alonso King Lines Ballet. and the Trey McIntyre Project, Holley Chatraw Johnson with Atlanta Ballet and Lexington Ballet and Allison Hannay Shenton with Atlanta Festival Ballet.
+Former students who have danced professionally are: Jessica Roan principal dancer with Charleston Ballet Theatre, Anne Harshbarger with The Houston Ballet and a principal dancer with Atlanta Ballet, John Michael Schert with American Ballet Theater, Alonso King Lines Ballet and the Trey McIntyre Project, Holley Chatraw Johnson with Atlanta Ballet and Lexington Ballet and Allison Hannay Shenton with Atlanta Festival Ballet.